teksentaa/teksentaa/README.md

-## Hello my name is Sarah,
+## Hello my name is Tekku
-Welcome to my page
+Everybody has to start somewhere, so I am starting here.

 <!--
 **teksentaa/teksentaa** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.